 Having a familiar face around and being able to book in the same support worker regularly makes the experience much more comfortable and can facilitate the growth of genuine friendships.

 Will the person providing support share the same interests, and have the skills I need?

 It is a huge advantage to find a support worker who has similar interests to you, as well as the skills and experience you need to help you reach your goals.
 Are you a movie buff, a rugby league fan, or a keen gardener?
 Sharing your passion with a like-minded person is a truly special experience – it makes it easier to interact with people when they understand something that is important to you, keeps the conversation flowing, and helps to build genuine companionship and even lifelong friendships.

 If you are looking for a provider that delivers on all of the above points, Like Family is for you!
-Our team are passionate about ending loneliness in the community, and making genuine connections in the community to improve the happiness, health and well-being of those feeling vulnerable or lonely due to ageing, illness or disability.
-We are an NDIS-approved provider, and have thoroughly-vetted Social Carers throughout the greater Sydney region, Wollongong, Newcastle and the Central Coast of NSW.
+Our team are passionate about ending loneliness in the community, and making genuine connections in the community to improve the happiness, health and wellbeing of those feeling vulnerable or lonely due to ageing, illness or disability.
+We are an NDIS registered provider, and have thoroughly-vetted Social Carers throughout QLD, NSW, and Victoria.

 We match our Members with Social Carers in their local area based on shared interests and desired skill-set, so you can browse and choose the right support for you or your loved one.
 We place the choice and control in your hands, so you can choose to keep working with the same people each week if you like.
-Like Family has over fifty 5-star ratings on Google reviews and offers a competitive flat rate of $40 per hour including weekends and public holidays.
+Like Family has over 100 5-star ratings on Google reviews and offers competitive flat rates.
 Sign up as a member now to receive support for yourself, a client, a friend or a loved one.